-Treatment often involves a hysterectomy to remove your uterus.
+Treatment typically involves a hysterectomy.
+This is surgery to remove your uterus.
 You may need your fallopian tubes and ovaries removed as well.
-If your estrogen level is high, you should take progestin to balance it out.
+If your estrogen level is high, your doctor may prescribe progestin to balance it.
 You may need radiation therapy or chemotherapy.
-This will depend on the stage and grade of your cancer.
+This will depend on the stage and grade of the cancer.

 Living with endometrial cancer

 Women who have endometrial cancer can live a long life.
 Treatment is very effective, especially if the cancer is found early.
 If it is found late or left untreated, it can spread outside the uterus.